Cathedralonacliff/First-Light/README.md

 - For other hosts (e.g., GitHub Pages), configure similar SPA routing in settings.

 ### License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-Share freely, with kindness!
+This project is licensed under the Server Side Public License v1 + Commons Clause - see the [LICENSE](LICENSE) file for details.
+It promotes sharing for good but strongly deters harmful or commercial repurposing—share freely, but always with kindness and respect for children's safety!

 ### Contributions
-Welcome!
-Fork, tweak, and pull request.
-Keep it simple and aligned—let's build with patience and humor.
-If something's off, no worries; we'll fix it together. 🌟
+Welcome, but limited to keep things safe!
+Fork, tweak, and pull request if aligned with our ethics.
+Let's build with patience and humor.
+If something's off, no worries; we'll fix it together. 🌟 Report any misuse immediately.